animaone/macrosilicon_reverse_engineering_journey/README.md

+### warning!
+Don't install this .apk file if you don't know what you are doing.
+I am absolutelly NOT SURE if it is from official sources!

 # this repository will document my journey to reverse-engineer a usb-to-vga adapter from Macrosilicon

-# warning!
-Don't install this .apk file if you don't know what you are doing.
-I absolutelly NOT SURE if it is from official sources!

 ![image](https://user-images.githubusercontent.com/31348553/141840657-444c6f33-fbc0-47b8-8229-1087a71cb1d0.png)